In this article we will introduce an application called VirtualMotionCapture.

 Right-click the Window Capture in ‘Sources’ and select ‘Filters’ from the menu.

-Then, the ‘Chroma Key’ filter makes the background colour of VirtualMotionCapture transparent so that the character is combined with the background and displayed.
+Then, the ‘Chroma Key’ filter makes the background colour of VirtualMotionCapture transparent so that the character is combined with the background image in the display.

-It’s completed now.
-Once you set up the recording and the broadcasting, you will be able to create a movie and livestream.
+And it’s completed!
+Once you set up the recording and the broadcasting, you will be able to create a video and livestream.

-Next, I will introduce the application required to record an MR video and advanced use of VirtualMotionCapture.
+Next, we will introduce the application required to record an MR video and advanced way to use VirtualMotionCapture.